 A new examination paints a somewhat less rosy picture of the gaming capabilities of the new WALAV operating system than Microsoft's familiar counterpart

-The site's users took a medium and reasonable computer system consisting of a dual-core G3220 Pentium processor, a GeForce GTX 660 and 8GB RAM card, and installed the latest versions of the Windows 10 version of 64 bit and SteamOS which is now available for download at any request.
+The people of the site took a medium and reasonable computer system consisting of a dual-core Pentium G3220 processor, a GeForce GTX 660 graphics card and 8 GB of RAM - and installed the latest versions of Windows 10 version of 64 bit and SteamOS which is now available for download at any request.

 An examination of the popular Geekbench performance test (which focuses on CPU unit testing, it is worth noting) and four recent titles based on the Source engine, alongside the titles Shadow of Mordor and Metro: Last Light Redux, revealed that Walb's system lags behind Windows 10 in any situation - from a few percent in some cases, to 58 percent in the most extreme case.
 These results are in stark contrast to the results of tests performed by the phoronix site several weeks ago, although there was no direct comparison between Windows SteamOS on the same system, so here is one of the first direct comparisons we received from a serious source.

 ¤ § Tests of phoronix Be more comprehensive and significant, with testing for a large number of video card models from both NVIDIA and AMD, testing a greater variety of games and applications, a number of resolutions and especially a very powerful system that should make sure no other component in the chain constitutes a bottleneck that distorts results - but despite all this it is difficult to ignore as well From the examination of arstechnica, Which is a kind of demonstration of the point of view of an 'ordinary user' who ultimately considers which of these two operating systems will provide him with a better gaming experience.
 At the moment, it seems, the answer is Windows 10 without any doubt, and without any real connection to the type of hardware you have.